 Build an idea management process using Aha!
 Ideas — free 30-day trial.

 Some product managers use an assortment of static spreadsheets and documents to manage ideas.
 But it becomes difficult to keep track of ideas and prioritize which ones to implement into your product plans when those inputs are scattered across multiple locations.
 As your idea backlog grows, you will need a more efficient way to gather ideas and decide which ones to prioritize for future releases.
 It is also important to keep customers informed of progress, which can be time-consuming when the process is manual.

-Most product management teams today use purpose-built idea management tools to capture feedback and requests from customers, colleagues, or stakeholders in one place.
-Roadmapping software — such as Aha! — provides a unified approach for setting strategy, building roadmaps, and capturing ideas in one system.
-This makes it easy to track ideas from concept to delivery.
+Most product management teams today use purpose-built tools like Aha!
+Ideas and Aha!
+Roadmaps to capture feedback and requests from customers, colleagues, or stakeholders in one place.
+This provides a unified approach for setting strategy, building roadmaps, and capturing ideas in one system and makes it easy to track ideas from concept to delivery.
 You can also automatically communicate the status of ideas to customers, keeping everyone informed of progress as it happens.

 What should you look for in idea management software?

 There are a wide variety of web-based tools for idea management.
 No matter which tool you choose, you will want a complete idea management system that allows you to efficiently capture and manage ideas.
 You also want to look for a software solution that includes a clear workflow for reviewing and prioritizing ideas.
 Here is an overview of the functionality you should look for: